Daniel Jones throws TD in only series, Giants beat Jets

 EAST RUTHERFORD, N.J.
+(AP) — Daniel Jones wowed the New York Giants in his short debut.
+It’s seemingly only a matter of time before people call for the kid to replace two-time Super Bowl MVP Eli Manning at quarterback.
-(AP) — Daniel Jones threw a touchdown pass in his only series and opened speculation on how long he will have to wait to replace Eli Manning in the Giants’ 31-22 victory over the local rival Jets on Thursday night.

-The preseason opener for both teams was suspended for 59 minutes late in the first quarter when lightning and heavy rain rolled into the MetLife Stadium area.
+Jones hit all five of his passes and capped his only series with a pinpoint 12-yard touchdown pass to Bennie Fowler III in leading the Giants to a 31-22 victory over the local rival Jets on Thursday night in a preseason game suspended for 59 minutes in the first quarter when lightning and heavy rain rolled into the Meadowlands area.

-By that time, Jones had Giants fans on their feet.
-Taking over after Manning had a three-and-out series, the sixth pick overall in the draft hit all five of his passes, the final one a perfect 12-yard throw to Bennie Fowler III in the right corner of the end zone.
+“There were a couple of things I messed up the first couple of plays,” Jones said, who took over on the Giants’ second series.
+“When you’re playing with good players, it helps.
+We found a way to make it work.
+I thought it went well.
+We moved the ball and executed.”

+It wasn’t perfect.
+Coach Pat Shurmur noted that Jones forgot to motion a tight end on his very first play, leaving running back Wayne Gallman against a defensive end.

+Jones might have played more but Shurmur decided to sit him after the delay.

+The 38-year-old Manning had a three-and-out opening series on which he failed to see a wide open tight end Rhett Ellison on the first play.

-Sam Darnold and the Jets had looked just as good on their opening series for new coach Adam Gase, going 75 yards in seven plays against a defense that many think is the Giants’ weak link.
+Sam Darnold and the Jets looked good on their opening series for new coach Adam Gase, going 75 yards in seven plays against a defense that many think is the Giants’ weak link.
 Darnold hit passes of 32 and 28 yards before finding Jamison Crowder from 3 yards.

+“It was fun out there for that first drive and hopefully gave Jets fans a little taste of what the season is going to be like,” said Darnold, who was 4 of 5 for 68 yards.

 Alex Tanney added a 51-yard touchdown pass to Russell Shepard, linebacker Jake Carlock scored on a 59-yard interception return and Kyle Lauletta hit TJ Jones with a 31-yard touchdown pass for the Giants, who were 5-11 last season.
 Aldrick Rosas added a 23-yard field goal.

-Eli McGuire caught a 7-yard pass from Trevor Siemian and Luke Falk threw a 2 yarder to Greg Dortch for the Jets’ other touchdowns.
+Eli McGuire caught a 7-yard pass from Trevor Siemian and Luke Falk threw a 2-yarder to Greg Dortch for the Jets’ other touchdowns.
 Chandler Catanzaro, who missed two extra points, hit a 34-yard field goal for the Jets, who were 4-12 under Todd Bowles.

 NOTES